- Planned Parenthood Affiliates of California

 Legislator Door Signs

 Door signs have to be professional, punchy, and fun for our supportive legislators in the California State Capitol.
-Here are a few that I have really enjoyed creating!
+Here are a few that I really enjoyed creating!

 Climate change activism is critical.
 But it’s hard to get buy-in if your messaging and branding is the kind of negative doom-and-gloom content that makes the average person anxious and hopeless.
 So when I found 350 Sacramento in 2011, my mission was clear.
 The small group of committed activists was already doing good work, but I wanted to ensure they would be taken seriously not only by potential volunteers, but also by the city, local businesses, other stakeholders, and, hey, maybe even the state.